 Different weather patterns affect the Gulf of Thailand and Andaman Sea, but it’s possible to find a location to dive or snorkel in any month of the year.
 In the Andaman Sea, the best conditions for snorkelling and diving are from November-April.
 Please note that some locations on the Andaman Coast (e.g. the Similan Islands and Surin Islands) are closed to visitors from mid-May to mid-October.
 However, over on the Gulf Coast (Ko Samui, Ko Tao, Ko Pha Ngan), May to August is regarded as the best time to dive or snorkel with calm sea conditions and excellent visibility.

-Wherever you decide to go, please support responsible tourism and respect the marine life and don’t step on or touch the coral.
-Even seemingly small things like choosing a reef safe sunscreen can make a difference.
+Wherever you decide to go, please support responsible tourism, respect marine life and don’t step on or touch the coral.
+Even seemingly small things like choosing a reef-safe sunscreen can make a difference.
+In August 2021, stricter laws were introduced to help protect coral reefs in Thailand.
+Sunscreens that contain harmful chemicals which can damage coral reefs are no longer permitted at any of Thailand’s National Parks.
+Please do not use or bring sunscreen which contains any of these chemicals:

 Fan Club Thailand